wanglian/has_custom_fields/README.md

 HasCustomFields
 ========================

+HasCustomFields provides you with a way to have multiple scoped dynamic key value, attribute stores persisted in the database for any given model.
+These are also known as the Entity-Attribute-Value model (EAV).

 Installation
 ------------------------

 In your Gemfile:

     gem "has_custom_fields"

 Do a bundle install, then for each model you want to have custom fields (say User) do the following:

     $ rails generate has_custom_fields_generator User

 Then check and run the generated migration

     $ rake db:migrate

 Then add the has_custom_fields class method to your model:

     class User < ActiveRecord::Base
       has_custom_fields
     end

 Description
 -------------------------

-HasCustomFields allow for the Entity-attribute-value model (EAV), also known as object-attribute-value model and open schema on any of your ActiveRecord models.

-= What is Entity-attribute-value model?
+### What is Entity-attribute-value model?

 Entity-attribute-value model (EAV) is a data model that is used in circumstances where the number of attributes (properties, parameters) that can be used to describe a thing (an "entity" or "object") is potentially very vast, but the number that will actually apply to a given entity is relatively modest.

-= Typical Problem
+### Typical Problem
-A good example of this is where you need to store lots (possible hundreds) of optional attributes on an object.
-My typical reference example is when you have a User object.
-You want to store the user's preferences between sessions.
-Every search, sort, etc in your application you want to keep track of so when the user visits that section of the application again you can simply restore the display to how it was.

-So your controller might have:

-  Project.find :all, :conditions => current_user.project_search,
-    :order => current_user.project_order

-But there could be hundreds of these little attributes that you really don't want to store directly on the user object.
-It would make your table have too many columns so it would be too much of a pain to deal with.
-Also there might be performance problems.
-So instead you might do something like
-this:

-  class User < ActiveRecord::Base
-    has_many :preferences
-  end

-  class Preferences < ActiveRecord::Base
-    belongs_to :user
-  end

-Now simply give the Preference model a "name" and "value" column and you are set..... except this is now too complicated.
-To retrieve a attribute you will need to do something like:

-  Project.find :all,
-    :conditions => current_user.preferences.find_by_name('project_search').value,
-    :order => current_user.preferences.find_by_name('project_order').value

-Sure you could fix this through a few methods on your model.
-But what about saving?

-  current_user.preferences.create :name => 'project_search',
-    :value => "lastname LIKE 'jones%'" current_user.preferences.create :name => 'project_order',
-    :value => "name"

-Again this seems to much.
-Again we could add some methods to our model to make this simpler but do we want to do this on every model.
-NO!
-So instead we use this plugin which does everything for us.
+Say you have a contact management system, and each person in the database belongs to an organisation.
+That organization may have a bunch of values that need to be stored in the database, such as, primary contact name, or hot prospect?

+Each of these could be stored as column values on the organization table, but you could have 10-20 of these, and adding a new one would require a database change.

+HasCustomFields allows you to define these key values simply with an attribute type.

 = Capabilities